eokic/eokic.com/README.md

 ## Setup

 1. create and configure the `.env` based on `.env.example`
-1. symlink Strapi's uploads `ln -s STRAPI_UPLOAD_FOLDER public/uploads`
+1. symlink Strapi's uploads in `eokic.com/public/` with `ln -s ../../eokic.cms/public/uploads ./`

 ## Development